diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 #### How to Customize Reports

-The reports tool comes with sample queries and drop-down list options, but both can be customized (instructions to come) by someone with and admin account.
+The reports tool comes with sample queries and drop-down list options, but both can be customized (instructions to come) by someone with an admin account.